buildingSMART-Portugal/EIR/EIR-EN.md

 Building for mixed use (multi-family housing and commerce) with 5 floors above ground and 2 floors below ground.
 Purpose of marketing and sale of all fractions.

 ### 2.2.4.
-Purposes for which the information will be used by the Appointing Party
+Purposes for which the information will be used by the appointing party

 * **PIR01**: `Regulatory compliance`:
   * Development of all the necessary elements for permiting the development with the municipal authorities.
 All the written and drawn documents for the permiting procedure.